Frequently Asked Questions

 If the Test Needs to be Repeated, Does that Mean My Baby Has a Disorder?

-Not always.
-There are several reasons why your baby's doctor may have told you that your baby needs to be retested.
+No. There are several reasons why your baby's doctor may have told you that your baby needs to be retested.
 Some of these reasons include:

 - Unsatisfactory Specimen